plentymarkets/docs-raw/plentyInterface/Order.md

 ### OrderOverpaid<a name="order_events_orderoverpaid"></a>

-An Event class fired after a payment assignment when the order is overpaid.
+An event class will be fired after a payment is assigned and if the order is overpaid.

 #### Namespace